+Our study was further limited by the difficulties in obtaining appropriate sample sizes.
+While semi-field experiments incorporate more realistic variation in environmental temperature than laboratory experiments, they require additional space and travel time in order to distribute replicates in a manner that meets assumptions of independence across sites.
+Given the size of our study area, nine was the maximum number of sites that it was possible to visit daily.
+Unexpectedly low emergence rates of mosquitoes in the fall further reduced our sample size of mosquitoes that could be used in infection assays.
+Despite this limitation, we did find significant differences in mosquito demographic rates across season and in infection and dissemination rates across land class, suggesting that site-specific characteristics can directly and indirectly impact vector-borne disease dynamics.
+Yet, due to the low replication across sites, these results must be interpreted conservatively.

 Carry-over effects are not simply limited to microclimate, and can result due to variation in larval nutrition [47], intra- and inter-specific densities [50], and predation [33] in mosquito systems.
 Further, abiotic and biotic factors will likely interact to influence carry over effects [10,51], and this interaction could be scale-dependent [52].
 For example, biotic processes are predicted to be more important at local geographic scales, while abiotic processes dominate at regional geographic scales in species distribution models [53].
 Future exploration of the scale-dependent contribution of different environmental factors and their interactive influence on both direct and carry-over effects is needed to improve models predicting the distribution of mosquito vector species, mosquito population dynamics, and disease transmission.